stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 15 (P3L2) - Overview of Architectural Styles.md

 ### Analysis To Components Quiz

 _Assume we want to determine the components of a software system based solely on an analysis model.
-Given this scenario, select true or false for each statement._
+Given this scenario, select true or false for each statement_.

 Analysis models...